CsBigDataHub/working-with-vim/pages/git.md

 The [git-messenger plugin](https://github.com/rhysd/git-messenger.vim) provides blame information on a per-line basis.
 It will display the info in a Scratch window, or if your Vim supports it a fancy new pop-up window.
 Activate the plugin using the `:GitMessenger` function to display the last commit message that modified the line.

-=> ADD CAST

 ## View Git History

-The [Agit plugin](https://github.com/cohama/agit.vim) displays the full repository history in a tabpage with multiple windows.
+The [Agit plugin](https://github.com/cohama/agit.vim) displays repository information using a tabpage with multiple windows.
+The plugin can browse through the full repository history using `:Agit` or a single file history using `:AgitFile`